 “Chill out.
 It was just a joke.”
 Bryce snickered.
 He joined his friends.

 Kevin felt the anger bubble into hot pools that threatened to spill over from his eyes.
 He absolutely could not let that happen.
 But Bryce and the other boys weren’t even looking at him anymore.
 They were already walking off, searching for their next piece of idle amusement.
 Kevin turned to leave.

 “Hey, wait!”
 Daryl blurted out.
 Kevin stopped and looked at him.

 “You’re hanging out with him?”
 Bryce sneered.

 He found a section of wall far away from the throngs of restless students and sat down.
-Kevin looked out at the crowds with a fierce, stabbing resentment.
+Kevin looked out at the crowds with stabbing resentment.
 He hated all those stupid kids.
 He hated this stupid school.
-He hated this stupid state and the circumstances that forced him here.
+He hated this stupid state and the reasons that forced him here.
 And Daryl.
 That stupid traitor.
 They were supposed to be friends.
 Kevin wiped the tears from his face as his anger subsided into a dull fugue.

 He flipped a middle finger at the school as the bus pulled away.